Back to Blog

 Which AI receptionist has the lowest overage rate?

-Trillet charges $0.20/minute in overage, the lowest published rate among major AI receptionist providers as of April 2026.
+Trillet charges $0.20/minute in overage, the lowest published per-minute rate among major AI receptionist providers as of June 2026.
 Phonely charges $0.25/minute on its Starter plan, and Dialzara charges $0.48/minute.
-AIRA and Upfirst use per-call billing rather than per-minute, making direct rate comparison difficult.
+AIRA and UpFirst use per-call billing (AIRA at $1.50/call) and Goodcall bills $0.50 per unique caller, which makes direct per-minute comparison difficult.

 Why do AI receptionist plans include so few minutes?